vckyou/Reforestation/README.md

-## Want to hear a chimney joke?
-Got stacks of em!
-First one's on the house
+## Cosmetic surgery used to be such a taboo subject.
+## Now you can talk about Botox and nobody raises an eyebrow.